AS A PREGNANT STUDENT, YOU HAVE RIGHTS AND RESOURCES AVAILABLE TO YOU TO COMPLETE YOUR EDUCATION.

 But you do not have to go through this alone.

-If you are pregnant and enrolled at a public university or high school, you have rights and entitlements afforded to you.
-These entitlements protect you from being unfairly treated because of your pregnancy and ensure that you are able to be successful during your time on campus.
+If you are pregnant and enrolled at a public university or high school, you have rights and entitlements—thanks to something called Title IX.
+These protect you from being unfairly treated because of your pregnancy and ensure that you can succeed during your time on campus.

-- Pregnant students must be given an adequate recovery period after childbirth to make up any missed assignments or exams.
+- You must be given an adequate recovery period after childbirth to make up any missed assignments or exams.

-- Pregnant athletes are allowed to take a red shirt season while pregnant and should not be dismissed from sports teams because of their pregnancy.
+- If you’re an athlete, you can take a redshirt season while pregnant and should not be dismissed from sports teams because of your pregnancy.

 - You cannot be penalized for any medically necessary absence by a professor or teacher.

 - You have a right to be accommodated with a comfortable testing space within your university or high school while pregnant.